Melania Trump Stuns In $2160 Gown To Meet Indian Prime Minister — Love Or Loathe?

 The theme of the event was “Picnic in the Park” and the South Lawn was set up to resemble Central Park in NYC.
 Melania’s style cues were totally on point, since she donned a frock that featured all of the colors of the rainbow, which was the perfect way to show her respect during NYC’s Pride Week.

-HollywoodLifers, do you LOVE or LOATHE Melania Trump’s dress?
+HollywoodLifers, do you LOVE or LOATHE Melania’s dress?
 Tell us!